Ubisense/smartspace.logview/README.md

 Full documentation of LogView is currently maintained on [Ubisense Docs](https://docs.ubisense.com).

 ## Getting Started
-Create an LogView instance, connect it, and then pass some ViewDef instances to the subscribe method.
-The named views (ProductLocations,Products,Workspaces in the example below) are configured at the server side.
-The targets will be updated as object properties change on the server side.
-You can also set onChange and onEstablish of the ViewDef to get callbacks when data changes or the view is reconnected.
+Create an LogView instance, start it, and then call ``.requestLog`` to subscribe to particular matching log messages.
 ```
 ...
 let lv = new LogView(anon);